 “But what do you like about the place so much?” our French friend wanted to know, trying, unsuccessfully, to hide his dismay.

-Vincent and his wife took their five children and moved from Paris to Brussels a few years ago.
-A big part of their decision probably had to do with cost of living, which, indeed, could not be described as budget-friendly in Paris, certainly not for a family of seven.
+Vincent and his wife moved with their five children from Paris to Brussels several years ago.
+Part of their decision had to do with cost of living.
+They determined that Brussels would be more budget-friendly for their family of seven.

 “There are signs of unrest everywhere—graffiti on the walls, cars being burned, constant protests…”

 “Yes, yes, we understand that all of those things are true,” I replied.
 “But that is not our experience of Paris.

 “For us, Paris is its parks and gardens, chateaux and museums, architecture and art, food and wine.
 No city in the world compares in those regards, and those are the things we appreciate.”